-There’s ways of thriving even when things feel dire.
+There’s ways of thriving even when you’re under the pump.

 Do you have emotional needs that are not being taken care of?
-Are you being hurt at work?
+Is your community there for you?
 Perhaps you’re one of the leaders who is being bullied, threatened or physically hurt by someone in your work community.
 Maybe you’re lashing out in response.

 “That last session we had was the most important and useful conversation I’ve had in 11 years” (Australian Principal)